-Tony Martin was induced into the Army December 17, 1942 and reported for duty at Fort MacArthur, Calif.
-December 26, 1942.
-He was hazed at Fort MacArthur due to the publicity of his recent experience in the Navy.
+Tony Martin was inducted into the Army on December 17, 1942, and reported for duty at Fort MacArthur, California, on December 26, 1942.
+He was hazed at Fort MacArthur due to the publicity surrounding his recent Navy experience.
 However, some Army officers and noncoms were supportive and came to his rescue.
 Pvt.
-Martin was assigned to the Army Air Forces (AAF).
-He was sent to Sheppard Field, Wichita Falls, Texas for basic training, where he arrived January 7, 1943.
-Because he had been acquainted with close order drill in the Navy he was made a drill instructor.
+Martin was assigned to the United States Army Air Forces (USAAF).
+He was sent to Sheppard Field, Wichita Falls, Texas, for basic training, where he arrived January 7, 1943.
+Because he had been acquainted with close-order drill in the Navy, he was made a drill instructor.
 He survived.
 After his Navy experience, Pvt.
 Martin just wanted to do his job and keep out of trouble.
-He was transferred to Chanute Field, Illinois where he was assigned to sing with the base band.
-Apparently someone in the Army Air Forces remembered who he actually was.
-In April 1943 he was summoned to base headquarters and told that Capt.
-Glenn Miller had requested him for the newly-forming AAFTC Orchestra at Atlantic City, New Jersey which was to be stationed at Yale University, New Haven, Connecticut.
+He was transferred to Chanute Field, Illinois, where he was assigned to sing with the base band.
+Someone in the Army Air Forces recognized him.
+In April 1943, he was summoned to base headquarters and told that Capt.
+Glenn Miller had requested him for the newly forming AAFTC Orchestra at Atlantic City, New Jersey, which was to be stationed at Yale University in New Haven, Connecticut.
 Martin then realized who "that someone" was.
 He later recalled that the news was astonishing given his recent experiences.
 He felt as though he "had stumbled into heaven by a side door."
 For Miller, the decision was straightforward.
-Tony Martin was the most famous radio, film and records singer in uniform.
-Miller wanted him, had the authority to get him (and any singer or musician in the AAF) and he cut the orders.
+Tony Martin was the most famous singer in the radio, film, and records industry.
+Miller wanted him, had the authority to get him (and any singer or musician in the AAF), and he cut the orders.

 Arriving at the Army Air Forces Technical Training Center at Yale University and joining the Miller unit, Martin eagerly jumped into his duties onstage and off.
-The orchestra would begin test programs of the radio series "I Sustain the Wings" over a CBS New England regional network anchored by WEEI, Boston in June 1943.
-By July 1943 officials with the Army Air Forces Training Command (AAFTC) were satisfied with the trial run and approved the nationwide debut of the program over the full CBS network in July, 1943.
+The orchestra would begin testing programs of the radio series "I Sustain the Wings" over a CBS New England regional network, anchored by WEEI in Boston, in June 1943.
+By July 1943, officials with the Army Air Forces Training Command (AAFTC) were satisfied with the trial run.
+They approved the nationwide debut of the program over the entire CBS network in July 1943.
 Capt.
 Miller featured Tony Martin as the orchestra's premiere male vocalist.
-In addition to a full complement of concert and jazz musicians, the unit included singers, announcers, actors, producers and writers (please refer to "A Portrait of Glenn Miller" for additional background information).
+In addition to a full complement of concert and jazz musicians, the unit included singers, announcers, actors, producers, and writers (please refer to "A Portrait of Glenn Miller" for additional background information).
 Tony Martin is seen singing and Glenn Miller conducting in this June 1943 photo: